keknight/DSE_511_project3/README.md

 ```

-Normalized train/test and normalized+pca train/test data can be loaded using the following code:
+The train and test datasets can be loaded using the following code:
 ```
 # Load normalized data
 with open("data/processed/train_scaled.pkl", "rb") as f: